 There are two types of golf businesses.
 Golf Related businesses and Golf Exclusive businesses.
-The Golf Related businesses offer products, services and vend supplies to the golf industry.
-The Golf Exclusive businesses work only in the golf industry…like golf equipment manufactures, golf courses, golf instructors.
+The Golf Related businesses offer products, services, and supplies to the golf industry.
+The Golf Exclusive businesses work only in the golf industry…like golf equipment manufacturers, golf courses, golf instructors.
 Together these two types of businesses make up the golf economy.

 Now the problem is Golf, unfortunately, is looked upon as a frill.
 When you look at all of the components of survival in real life..food, water, housing,..being the top three,..golf falls somewhere around taking a vacation and buying a Cadillac.
 I’ll leave it to you to provide how low of priority that is in your life right now.

-Now, I understand that it is very difficult for a golf ball manufacture to offer much outside of golf balls so in this case of Golf Exclusive businesses they need to take a direction of cutting the costs.
+Now, I understand making a solid business relationship it is very difficult for a golf ball manufacturer to offer much outside of golf balls.
+So, in this case, the Golf Exclusive businesses need to take a direction of cutting the costs.
 Yes, take the unheard of action in the golf industry and take the direction of bringing down the cost of golf…it starts with the golf exclusive businesses.
 OH, yaw, I hear you golf exclusive business owners whining about you have already cut the budget down to the bone, but did you really?
 Outside of cutting the operations cost by getting rid of the PGA Professionals in the pro-shop and out sourcing the building of golf clubs to forth world nations, did you really cut the budget or did you commit economy suicide?